Warren “Stylez” Harvey | Facing Facts, acrylic on canvas

 What kind of content on an artist’s website is required?

 Our aim through all of our Featured Artists promotions, from our website to social media, is to drive people to the artist’s own website, where they can then learn more about the artist and experience more of the artist’s work.
-This means an artist’s website must have multiple examples of their work.
+This means an artist’s website must have many examples of their work.

 For film artists, this entails videos.
 For performing artists, this entails videos or audio recordings.
 These can be hosted on the artist’s website itself or at an exterior website.
-If the videos/recordings are not hosted on the artist’s own website, that website must provide a very obvious element that lets people know exactly where the art can be experienced online.
+If the videos/recordings are not hosted on the artist’s own website, that website must provide an obvious element that lets people know exactly where the art can be experienced online.
 The link to videos/recordings’ location must be clearly given.
 People must be able to listen to/watch the recordings/videos without any subscription, for free, such as on YouTube.

 For literary artists, this entails text versions or performances of the artwork.
 Text versions of poetry should include the full poem.
 Text versions of fiction and non-fiction prose should feature substantial multi-paragraph excerpts, and more than one artwork must be excerpted.
 Both text versions and performances can be published/hosted on the artist’s website itself or at an exterior website.
-If text versions and performance videos/recordings are not published/hosted on the artist’s own website, that website must provide a very obvious element that lets people know exactly where the art can be experienced online.
+If text versions and performance videos/recordings are not published/hosted on the artist’s own website, that website must provide an obvious element that lets people know exactly where the art can be experienced online.
 The link to the location of the text or the videos/recordings’ location must be clearly given.
 People must be able to listen to/watch the recordings/videos without any subscription, for free, such as on YouTube.

 Artist’s biography: It is ideal, although not required, that the artist’s “about” biography on their website make their residence within Missouri explicit by specifying the town/city or region where they live.